microsoft/Workshop-Interact-with-LLMs/Workshop instructions/04_Multimodal_interfaces.md

 # Part 3 - Multimodal interfaces

 By now we have interacted with LLMs using a single modality: inputting text and receiving either text or images.
 However, multimodal interfaces are becoming increasingly popular, as they allow users to interact with models using multiple modalities, such as text, images, and speech, thus facilitating human-computer interactions.
-In this section, we will explore how to use multimodal interfaces to interact with GPT4 turbo with vision.
+In this section, we will explore how to use multimodal interfaces to interact with GPT-4 Turbo with Vision.

-Before starting, make sure your playground is configured as follow:
-- Mode: Chat
-- Deployment: gpt-4-turbo-vision

 > [!TIP]
-> **GPT4 turbo with vision** is a multimodal model that incorporates both natural language processing and visual understanding.
+> **GPT-4 Turbo with Vision** is a multimodal model that incorporates both natural language processing and visual understanding.
 It is able to process as input a combination of text and images, and generate an output which is relevant to both modalities.

 ## Interacting with the model using an Image